tamarsam/klarna-addressbook/README.md

 Access the application at <localhost:8000/search>

-If the database appears to be empty, run `./load_db.sh` and then run the server again.
+If the database appears to be empty (e.g., all searches return no results), run `./load_db.sh` and then run the server again.

 Thank you and enjoy!